 Brainstorming Activities for Students

-As teachers, we are always looking for ways to allow our students to express their thoughts and opinions.
+As teachers, we always look for ways to allow our students to express their thoughts and opinions.
 I love watching my students interact with each other collaboratively.
-Giving my students a chance to share their thoughts and opinions about a topic in class, even a real-world topic, gives them the chance to be heard.
+Giving my students a chance to share their thoughts and opinions about a topic in class, even a real-world topic, allows them to be heard.

 As teachers, we can give our students opportunities to use brainstorming activities.
 One of my favourite activities for middle school students is the Think, Pair, Share activity.